openshift-kni/lifecycle-agent/docs/backuprestore-with-oadp.md

     timeout: 240
 ```

-### Note:
+> [!NOTE]
-The ZTP GitOps method described above can be used to install OADP on the seed cluster as well.
-However, please note that you should not apply the DPA (Data Protection Application) and S3 secret on the seed cluster.
-These will be handled by the LCA during the upgrade process.
+> The ZTP GitOps method described above can be used to install OADP on the seed cluster as well.
+However, please note
+> that you should not apply the DPA (Data Protection Application) and S3 secret on the seed cluster.
+These will be
+> handled by the LCA during the upgrade process.

 ## Manually install OADP and configure OADP on target cluster

-If you prefer to install and configure OADP manually, you can copy all the neccessary CRs provided in the section **Install OADP and configure OADP on target cluster via ZTP GitOps**, remove the `ran.openshift.io/ztp-deploy-wave` annotation from CRs and use them as a reference.
-Remove Make sure to adjust the configuration according to your specific requirements.
+If you prefer to install and configure OADP manually, you can copy all the neccessary CRs provided in the section
+**Install OADP and configure OADP on target cluster via ZTP GitOps**, remove the `ran.openshift.io/ztp-deploy-wave`
+annotation from CRs and use them as a reference.
+Remove Make sure to adjust the configuration according to your specific
+requirements.

 ## Update the IBU CR with OADP configmap

 To enable backup and restore during the upgrade stage, you should update the IBU CR with the generated OADP configmap specified in the `spec.oadpContent` field.

 ```yaml
 apiVersion: lca.openshift.io/v1alpha1
 kind: ImageBasedUpgrade